mongodb/docs/source/includes/list-table-upgrade-path-per-verion.rst

    :widths: 35 65
    :header-rows: 1

-   * - Version
+   * - Existing Version

-     - Upgrade Patch
+     - Upgrade Path

    * - 1.5 or later

-     - Use this procedure to upgrade directly to the latest release.
+     - Use this procedure to upgrade directly to the latest version.

-   * - 1.3 or 1.4
+   * - 1.4 or earlier

-     - 1. Use this procedure first to upgrade to 1.5 or 1.6.
+     - 1. Upgrade to 1.8 using the :v1.8:`upgrade procedure in the v1.8
+          documentation </tutorial/nav/upgrade-application-daemon>`.

-       2. Use this procedure again to upgrade to the latest version.
+       2. Use this procedure to upgrade to the latest version.

-   * - 1.2 or earlier

-     - Use :doc:`/tutorial/upgrade-on-prem-version-1_2-and-earlier`.